mathjax/MathJax-docs/input/tex/extensions/bbox.rst

    };

-Alternatively, use ``\require{bbox}`` in a TeX expression to load it dynamically from within the math on the page, if the `require` extension is loaded.
+Alternatively, use ``\require{bbox}`` in a TeX expression to load it dynamically from within the math on the page, if the :ref:`tex-require` extension is loaded.

 -----

 .. _tex-bbox-commands:

 bbox Commands
 -------------